roodi/roodi/README.txt

 == SUPPORTED CHECKS:

+* AssignmentInConditionalCheck - Check for an assignment inside a conditional.
+It's probably a mistaken equality comparison.
 * CaseMissingElseCheck - Check that case statements have an else statement so that all cases are covered.
 * ClassLineCountCheck - Check that the number of lines in a class is below the threshold.
 * ClassNameCheck - Check that class names match convention.